Nurse - LPN

 - Meet the basic needs of patients.
 These include feeding, bathing, dressing, assisting with personal hygiene and emotional care.

 - Administer medications.

-This is a selective program.
-Admission to the college does not guarantee admission to the clinical component of the program.
-You will begin as a pre-nursing student and work closely with your advisor to prepare to apply to the clinical/core component.
+- Admission to HACC does not guarantee admission to the clinical component of the program.
+You begin as a pre-nursing student and work closely with your advisor to prepare to apply to the clinical/core component.

 - Download Admission Criteria and Essential Qualifications (pdf, rev 7/2014).

 - Download Online Clinical Application Instructions for the PN program (pdf. rev 9/14).

 Download Dosage Calculations Requirements (pdf, rev 8/2014).

 - Download Nursing High School Graduation Requirement (pdf, 10/3/11)